Jeans Waist Size Variations

 There is no standard waist measurement for jeans.
-They vary considerably by brand, because designers have different, specific visions for the look and fit of their jeans.
+They vary considerably by brand, because designers have different visions for the look of their jeans.

 In other words, jeans are not true to size.
 For all the denim brands we have evaluated, the actual waist measurements vary between 1” and 3” over the labeled size.
 For example: a jean with a 34 size label actually could measure anywhere from 35” to 37” at the waist.
 To make sense of this, the customer would need to have knowledge of the designer’s intentions.
 The Levi’s brand may prefer a longer rise for their standard fit, and the jeans need to sit higher on the waist to prevent sagging in the crotch; therefore, Levi’s may target 1” over the labeled size.
 In contrast, Diesel may prefer a shorter rise, and the jeans need to sit lower on the waist to keep the crotch from riding up; thus, Diesel may target 2 1/2” over the labeled size.